Diastasis Recti (Abdominal Wall Separation) – Causes and Treatment

 Diastasis can be corrected with the help of exercise.
 Here are a few abdominal separation exercises that you could do:

 Lie on the floor on your back.
 Keep your palms gently on your lower rib cage.
-Next, inhale deeply but gently and allow your chest and belly to rise and feel the pressure on the diaphragm.
+Next, inhale deeply but gently, allowing your chest and belly to rise, and feel the pressure on your diaphragm.
 Exhale.

 Stand facing the wall.
-Let the distance from the wall be an arms’ length.
+Let the distance from the wall be an arm’s length.
 Keep your feet wide.
 Now place your palms on the wall and inhale.
-While you exhale, push your belly to the spine.
+While you exhale, push your belly to your spine.
 Lean in towards the wall when you inhale and push outwards when you exhale.

 Lie on your side.
-With the other palm, feel your abdomen muscles.
-Then, gently pull your lower abdomen muscles towards your pelvic bone.
+With the other palm, feel your abdominal muscles.
+Then, gently pull your lower abdominal muscles towards your pelvic bone.
 Breathe normally throughout.
-Relax in between two sets.
+Relax between the two sets.

 Lie on your back and keep your knees bent and feet flat on the floor.
 Now inhale gently and lower one leg to the side while the other leg remains stationary.
 Repeat this with both legs.